 RBI Grade B Notification 2019: Application Fees

 Candidates need to pay a sum of Rupees 850/- as the application fee and intimation charges.
 However, the candidates from the SC, ST or PWD category need not pay any application fee.
 The application fee is exempted for them.
 The SC, ST, and PWD category candidates just need to pay Rs.
 100/- as the intimation charge.

 Anyway, Folks!
 We are at the end of this conversation.
 We have shared all the required details about the RBI Grade B Notification this year.
 If you want to know further about anything regarding this job you can ask us here through the comment box.
 Your feedback about this post will be highly appreciated.
-To stay updated with latest government job news keep a check on SirG.
+To stay updated with the latest government job news keep a check on SirG.

-Wish you a bright future ahead!
+I wish you a bright future ahead!